Visiting Dian Fossey Tombs – Dian Fossey Grave Hike at only $ 75

 The Tombs of Dian Fossey can be visited all year round but the dry season is always considered the best.
 During these months (January, February, June, July, August, September, and December), the hiking trails are drier, vegetation is scarcer hence making it easier to maneuver through while on the hike.

-The wet season (months of March, April, May, October, and November) is marked by heavy rains which make hiking trails to be muddier, more slippery, and more challenging to walk through.
+The wet season (months of March, April, May, October, and November) is marked by heavy rains which make hiking trails muddier, more slippery, and more challenging to walk through.

 However, Volcanoes National Park has a generally mountainous landscape and vegetation is thicker hence rains are expected at any time.